makersacademy/rps-challenge/README.md

 ### How to play

 Currently this app can only be run locally using ruby.
 Type `ruby app.rb` in bash inside the project directory to execute the app, then visit `http://localhost:4567/` to play.
 After choosing single player or multiplayer, enter your name(s) and press the play button to begin!
+After winning or losing, you can choose to start over by clicking the 'play again' button.
+The RPS text at the top will also take you back to the home screen.

 :)